 - Concentration and Memory Improvement

 - Managing Academic Stress

 - Test Preparation & Test Taking

 - Time Management

 Substitutions of CS degree requirements need departmental approval.
 To discuss CS degree substitutions, students should see one of the advisors in the CS Office in 114 McBryde.
 You may submit a substitution request using the following Google Form.

 The CS and ECE Departments have agreed to a reciprocal substitution agreement, listed below on behalf of each department.
 There are two important caveats for these substitutions:

 - CS 1114 and 2114 are taught using Java; ECE 1574 and 2574 use C++.
-If you use one of these substitutions, be aware that subsequent courses will assume you have some background in that language.
-For example, students proceeding to CS 2114 having had ECE 1574 will be assumed to know some Java.
+If you use one of these substitutions, be aware that subsequent courses will assume you have sufficient background in that language.
+For example, students proceeding to CS 2114 having had ECE 1574 will be assumed to know introductory Java.

 - The CS Department will accept the courses listed below from ECE as long as they meet the same grade minimum, ("C" 2.0), required for CS majors.

 The CS Department will approve the following substitutions:

 - ECE 1574 will substitute for CS 1114.